bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Line 10-29 of script.js." />
 </p>

-So this function opens here and closes at this curly brace here after this function for it that runs when the transition it.
+<p>So this function opens here and closes at this curly brace here after
+this function for it that runs when the transition it.
 We can put a comma and another object, so another set of curly braces in there.
 And there&apos;s actually three settings that we can add to the AddEventListener that will help us work with these different pieces here.
-And what they are are capture, False, once:true, and passive:false.
+And what they are are capture, False, once:true, and passive:false.</p>

-The only one we really care about here is this once:true.
-What once:true does is it says add this EventListener once, and then when you&apos;re done with it, remove it, so that will get rid of that.
+<p>The only one we really care about here is this once:true.
+What once:true
+does is it says add this EventListener once, and then when you&apos;re done with it, remove it, so that will get rid of that.
 Get rid of that problem, capture and passive, they&apos;re all false by default.
-If you don&apos;t put this thing in here at all, then they&apos;re all here but they&apos;re all false by default.
+If you don&apos;t put this thing in here at all, then they&apos;re all here but they&apos;re all false by default.</p>

-So we&apos;re leaving these two as false but we&apos;re making this one true, we have to put these two in if we&apos;re going to just change this one.
+<p>So we&apos;re leaving these two as false but we&apos;re making this one true, we
+have to put these two in if we&apos;re going to just change this one.
 So we pass in this little object here that has capture:false, once:true, passive:false.
 And if we save that and come back and refresh the page